-STDs are infections and diseases that are passed from person to person through oral, vaginal, or anal sex.
-While there are over 25 STDs, the most common ones are listed here and described in more detail in the STD info sheet:
+STDs, also know as STIs (sexually transmitted infections) are infections and diseases that are passed from person to person through oral, vaginal, or anal sex.
+While there are over 25 STDs, the most common ones are listed here and described in more detail in The Well Project's article on STDs:

 Candidiasis is a very common vaginal infection caused by yeast (fungus).
 This fungus normally exists in the human body (including in the vagina) and lives in balance with helpful bacteria.
 When an imbalance occurs and the yeast overgrows, candidiasis occurs.
-Symptoms include itching, burning, and pain around your vagina, vaginal lips, or anal area.
+Symptoms may include itching, burning, and pain around your vagina, vaginal lips, or anal area.
 You may also have a thick, cottage cheese-like vaginal discharge.
-HIV+ women often have recurring yeast infections that are difficult to treat.
+Women living with HIV often have repeated yeast infections that are difficult to treat.
 You are more likely to experience yeast-related problems if you:

 Prevention of Yeast Infections